babelouest/glewlwyd/docs/INSTALL.md

 #### Mock users list

+You can add, edit or remove any user from this backend instance, but there is no persistence, which means that if you restart Glewlwyd, the user list will be back to its original state.
 All users use the password `password`.
 The password is common for all users, which means that if you change the password for a user, the change will apply for all users.

 - username: `admin`
   - password: `password`